|

 (Nepali Crispy Smoked Lamb Slices)

-2 lbs. lamb chops
+2 lbs. lamb chops (pork can also be used)

 1 teaspoon garlic, minced